 The problem that you have here that the prosecution is going to have is these are all cold cases.

-Uh there is no forensic evidence.
+There is no forensic evidence.

-I mean, normally in a case like this, we would ask uh these women if Mr. Cosby had denied having sex with them.
+I mean, normally in a case like this, we would ask these women if Mr. Cosby had denied having sex with them.

 Well, tell us a little bit about him.

-Tell us some details that nobody else knows about him, talk about his private part.
+Tell us some details that nobody else knows about him.

-Are are there any distinctions about him?
+Are there any distinctions about him?

-Well, how would they be able to do that is you know, to use his words, I give her drugs, we then have sex.
+Well, how would they be able to do that is, you know, to use his words, I give her drugs, we then have sex.

 Where they have to hang their hat on is that in every state there is a law that says that you cannot have sexual relations with a woman while they're under the influence of drugs.

-So and and they may not be cogent.
+So, and they may not be cogent.

 What he said in his own deposition, let's be blunt here.